An implicit large-eddy simulation perspective on the flow over periodic hills: Results and Discussion

-Considering the reattachment points in Table \ref{tab:timestep_parameters}, it can be seen that the value of the reattachment point increases as time step decreases when using the coarse mesh, surpassing the benchmark values when using $\Delta t = 0.05$ and $\Delta t = 0.025$ for the experimental and numerical reattachment point respectively.
-In the case of the fine mesh, decreasing the time step means that the value converges more towards the experimental value by Rapp \cite{Rapp2009}.
-In general, the reattachment point hence becomes more accurate and the average $y^+$ value decreases as the time step decreases.
-The reason for this is that decreasing the time step increases accuracy in the near-wall region since the time scale of the smallest eddies can be resolved.
-An example of this can be seen in Figure \ref{fig:time_stepping_velocity_0} at $x/h=4$, where the two smallest time steps depict the lower wall region much more accurately than the largest two for both meshes.
-The overprediction of the reattachment point when using the coarse mesh is most likely due to the effect of the time step on the stabilization parameter and the oscillating nature of this value.
-As mentioned before, the stabilization plays a larger role when the mesh is coarser.
-Therefore, while we would expect the value to be more accurate, the stabilization parameters are increasing dissipation in the area where the reattachment point is calculated.
+Considering the reattachment points in Table \ref{tab:timestep_parameters}, it can be seen that the value of the reattachment point increases as time step decreases when using the coarse mesh.
+For the regular mesh, decreasing the time step means that the value converges more towards the experimental value (4.83) by \cite{Rapp2009}, as the stabilization is affected by the refinement of the mesh.
+Hence the reattachment point becomes more accurate as the time step decreases.
+Finally, in the case of the fine mesh, all the time steps, apart from the coarsest one, obtain a nearer value to the one obtained experimentally.

-CFL conditions are not required for implicit time stepping, allowing a much greater time step to be used stability-wise compared to explicit time stepping.
-For stability with an explicit time stepping method, a CFL number less than 0.8 is required in the periodic hills case \cite{Mokhtarpoor2017}, which explains why the time step used is so small in other studies, which mostly use explicit methods.
-These other models require much smaller time step for stability hence require more iterations to reach the same overall simulation time and are more computationally time-consuming.
-Therefore, using an implicit solver like Lethe is more practical.
-However, it is worth noting that using $\Delta t = \SI{0.025}{\second}$ and $\Delta t = \SI{0.0125}{\second}$ with both meshes does fulfill the CFL requirement regardless.
+In this study, we use an implicit time-stepping scheme where the CFL condition is not necessary, allowing a much greater time step to be used stability-wise compared to an explicit time stepping scheme.
+For stability with an explicit time stepping method, a CFL number less than 0.8 is required in the periodic hills case as reported by \cite{Mokhtarpoor2017}, which explains why the time step used is so small in other studies, which mostly use explicit methods.
+We report the CFL number of each simulation in Table \ref{tab:timestep_parameters}.
+It is worth noting that for the fine mesh, only the smallest time step fulfills the usual CFL requirement for this case, while all the others do not but still produce accurate results.
+This indicates that it is possible to use fine meshes and large time steps, without affecting the accuracy, if a stabilized approach with implicit time-stepping scheme is used.
+A detailed comparison between explicit and implicit time-stepping schemes, in terms of computational cost of the solution is out of the scope of this study.
+However, it is important to keep in mind that iterations are generally computationally more demanding when using an implicit scheme.